Reid Pauly

 Research

-Reid Pauly studies coercion, nuclear weapons proliferation, nuclear strategy, interstate secrecy and deniability, and wargaming.
+Reid Pauly studies coercion, nuclear weapons proliferation, nuclear strategy, face-saving, and wargaming.

-He also studies why states sometimes cover up the transgressions of adversaries.
-This work applies especially to the nuclear nonproliferation regime, where the deniable nature of dual-use technologies actually aids enforcers.
+Pauly also studies why states sometimes cover up the transgressions of adversaries.
+This work applies especially to the nuclear nonproliferation regime, where the deniable nature of dual-use technologies aids enforcers.
 Violators are more likely to come into compliance if they can deny that they were ever out of compliance.

 He is also working to bring wargaming methods to the study of international relations.
 Wargames can introduce human interaction to the social scientific study of crisis decision-making—all of the human fallibility, miscommunication, emotions, hubris, pride, and reputations that color decision-making in group settings.